JADAI: Jointly Amortizing Adaptive Design and Bayesian Inference: Method

-\paragraph{Scheduling and sampling the rollout length.} Because the policy, summary, and posterior networks are mutually dependent, very long rollouts early in training can hinder learning: even the $t=0$ posterior $q_\psi(\theta \mid \h_0)$ must first learn to match the prior $p(\theta)$ before later decisions become meaningful.
-We therefore use a curriculum on the rollout length via a monotone schedule on the current maximum rollout length $R(n) \le T$ at training iteration $n$ that gradually increases towards $T$, and then sample the actual rollout length as $r \sim \gU\big(1,\,R(n)\big)$.
-For that iteration, the corresponding utility $u_r$ \eqref{eq:util-def} gets truncated at $t=r$.
-Sampling $r$ rather than always using $R(n)$ ensures that, at any point in training, the networks see a mixture of short and long decision sequences.
+\paragraph{Scheduling and sampling the rollout length.} Because the policy, summary, and posterior networks are mutually dependent, very long rollouts early in training can hinder learning: even the $t=0$ posterior $q_\psi(\thetab \mid \h_0)$ must first learn to match the prior $p(\thetab)$ before later decisions become meaningful.
+We therefore use a steep curriculum on the rollout length ($<1$\% of the total training time) via a monotone schedule on the current maximum rollout length $R(n) \le T$ at training iteration $n$ that gradually increases towards $T$, and then sample the actual rollout length as $r \sim \gU\big(1,\,R(n)\big)$.
+For that iteration, the corresponding utility $u_r$ from Eq.~\eqref{eq:util-def} gets truncated at $t=r$.
+Sampling the $r$ reweights training toward shorter rollout regimes, where fewer observations are available and posterior inference is typically harder.
+This is useful when the learned model should provide informative posteriors at intermediate stopping times.
+If only terminal performance at a known horizon $T$ is important, training with a fixed rollout length can be preferable (see \autoref{sec:app-ablations}).

 \paragraph{Exploration via design prior mix-in.} Complementary to the rollout-length curriculum, we also use a curriculum on how designs are chosen during training.
 Early in training, the policy network tends to propose designs in a narrow region of the design space, so relying on $\xib_t = \pi_\phi(\h_{t-1})$ alone would yield little diversity in the observations.
 To expose the posterior and summary networks to more varied data initially, we treat the design prior $p(\xib)$ as a generic source of exploratory designs and combine it with the learned policy at every rollout step according to